Winter Is Coming (2020): Aftermath

 After his debut, it was announced that Sting had signed a multi-year deal with AEW and he would speak on the following week's Dynamite.
 Also announced for the next Dynamite was an ultimatum for The Inner Circle to decide whether to unite or break up.
 Several matches were announced: Lance Archer and Lucha Brothers vs. Eddie Kingston and The Butcher and The Blade, The Young Bucks vs. The Hybrid 2, FTR vs. Varsity Blondes (Griff Garrison and Brian Pillman Jr.), Dustin Rhodes vs. Preston Vance, and MJF vs. Orange Cassidy in the AEW Dynamite Diamond Ring final.
 On December 7, it was announced that Shaquille O'Neal would appear on the December 9 episode of Dynamite and address AEW with Tony Schiavone.

 Kenny Omega defeated Jon Moxley for the AEW World Championship, with help from long-time friend and Impact Wrestling Executive Vice President Don Callis, who did guest commentary for the match.
 After the match, they immediately left the building and were about to get into a car when Callis responded to interviewer Alex Marvez by saying he and Omega would explain things next Tuesday on Impact!.
 It was later officially confirmed by Impact Wrestling.
 Following Winter Is Coming, Don Callis became Kenny Omega's Manager.
 Following their appearance on the December 7 episode of Impact!, Omega and Callis appeared on the December 9 episode of Dynamite to make an announcement.

 A second Winter Is Coming was held the following year, thus establishing Winter Is Coming as an annual December television special of Dynamite.
+The 2023 event then expanded Winter Is Coming to a three-part special, also encompassing Friday Night Rampage and Saturday Night Collision, AEW's second and third weekly television programs that premiered in August 2021 and June 2023, respectively.